ROCm/AMDMIGraphX/docs/dev_intro.rst

 Adding Two Literals
 --------------------

-A program is a collection of modules, which are collections of instructions to be executed when calling `eval <migraphx::program::eval>`.
+A program is a collection of modules, which are collections of instructions to be executed when calling :cpp:any:`eval <migraphx::internal::program::eval>`.
-Each instruction has an associated `operation <migraphx::operation>` which represents the computation to be performed by the instruction.
+Each instruction has an associated :cpp:any:`operation <migraphx::internal::operation>` which represents the computation to be performed by the instruction.

 We start with a snippet of the simple ``add_two_literals()`` function::